groupdocs-viewer/Groupdocs.Viewer-References/english/net/groupdocs.viewer.options/spreadsheetoptions/rightmargin/_index.md

 ---
 title: RightMargin
 second_title: GroupDocs.Viewer for .NET API Reference
-description: Sets the right margin of a page when converting to PDF.
+description: To set right margin of the worksheet when converting to pdf if less than 0 then default convert value is used
 type: docs
 weight: 150
 url: /net/groupdocs.viewer.options/spreadsheetoptions/rightmargin/
 ---
 ## SpreadsheetOptions.RightMargin property

-Sets the right margin of a page when converting to PDF.
+To set right margin of the worksheet when converting to pdf if less than 0 then default convert value is used

 ```csharp
 public double RightMargin { get; set; }
 ```

-### Remarks

-If the parameter is less than 0, then the default value is used.
-For details, see the [documentation](https://docs.groupdocs.com/viewer/net/specify-rendering-options/#set-worksheet-margins-in-the-output-pdf-pages).

 ### See Also